Lemoncode/redux-by-sample/06 SimpleApp_A/readme.md

 # 06 Simple App

-This sample takes as starting point _02 Change Name_
+This sample series takes as starting point _02 Change Name_

 In this sample we will create a minimal application, that will include a login page, a list like and a detail page.
+In this sample we will create the project structure plus the login page functinallity.

 We will be using react router redux, and in a later sample we will check how this integrates with redux dev tools.